Skip to content

 ╭─ Commands ─────────────────────────────────────────────────────────────────────────────╮

-│ init Create a starter config.yaml with example agents and models. │
+│ init Create a starter config.yaml with a personal agent and model. │

 │ show Display the current config file with syntax highlighting. │